Hyundai Motor shares slide following U.S. probe of air bag failures

 Last May, the NHTSA opened a formal investigation into the recall of nearly 1.7 million vehicles by Hyundai and Kia over engine defects.
 That followed concerns raised by a South Korean whistleblower with the regulator in 2016 that Hyundai had concealed defects and that recalls were not issued in a timely manner.

-Reporting by Hyunjoo Jin and Dahee Kim; Editing by Edwina Gibbs
+Reporting by Hyunjoo Jin and Dahee Kim; Editing by Edwina Gibbs and Stephen Coates